hackerb9/utf8strings/README.md

 # Implementation Notes

-## A. INVALID UTF-8 SEQUENCES, such as below, are correctly discarded:
+## A. INVALID UTF-8 SEQUENCES are correctly discarded:
+For example,
    1. Bytes that don't begin with UTF's magic (10*, 110*, 1110*, or 11110*).
    2. A byte with the correct magic bits, but all 0s for data.
 (E.g., 11110000).
    3. Incorrect usage of continuation bytes (10*)